NETESOLUTIONS/ERNIE/Architectural Model/README.md

 1. (one-time setup) Install
 [C4 Modelling plugin for draw.io](https://github.com/tobiashochguertel/c4-draw.io).
 1. Open ERNIE C4 Deployment Diagram.xml
+1. Edit.
+Be aware that default draw.io C4 plug-in styling [doesn't match](https://github.com/tobiashochguertel/c4-draw.io/issues/3) the default C4 styling.
+It's recommended to duplicate shapes or copy existing diagram styles, which were matched to the default C4 styling as close as possible.
-1. Edit and save.
-The diagram will be committed.
+1. Save.
+The diagram will be committed directly to GitHub.
 1. After you're done with editing, export a diagram as PNG.